softelnet/sponge_flutter_app_digit_recognition/README.md

 # sponge_flutter_app_digit_recognition

-A Sponge Flutter demo app - Handwritten Digit Recognition.
+Handwritten Digit Recognition - A Sponge Flutter demo app.

 For more information on Sponge see https://sponge.openksavi.org.